 Starring: Brinke Stevens, Jocelyn Padilla, Ryan Boudreau

 So with this said, humor me this: we got six teenagers in a basement and a non-runner, non-flesh munching zombie skulking the basement hall.
 Count it again, six teenagers.
-Against one robot walking zombie.
+Against one zombie that doesn't eat meat and walks around like a rusted robot.
 And five of these teenagers died at the end of the film.

 Is this how dumb movie victims are getting nowadays?

 Jonah Lives tells the story of six teenagers who decided to hang out in their friend's basement while their parents and other grownups have a livelier party of their own in the house.
 Growing bored of playing poker, they further exploit their stupidity by playing with an Ouija board in hopes of talking to a spirit.
 All of this happening while one of them kept bitching about how messed up this is going to be cuz they'll be dealing with "devil stuff", making me, a sort-of Christian, embarrassed of the religion I grew up with and further forcing me to accept religious skepticism.